 If a project is funded solely with SLFRF, State, Local or private dollars then federal Davis-Bacon requirements are not triggered so long as the total project cost does not exceed \$10 million.
 If the total project cost is \$10 million or above, but the SLFRF portion of the project cost is below \$10 million, Davis-Bacon/labor reporting may not apply.
 If federal funding is used to fund any part of a project in excess of \$10 million, Davis Bacon will apply to the whole construction project including the SLFRF-funded portions of the project.

-For ASIP projects over \$10 million (based on expected total cost), SCOR and its Subrecipients will conduct then one of three actions must occur;
+For all ARPA SLFRF funded projects over \$10 million (based on expected total cost), SCOR and its Subrecipients must comply with the following requirements: